Strong law of large numbers and L log L condition for supercritical branching processes: Appendix: moment estimates

-{\bf Acknowledgement.} This work was partially funded by the Chair “Mod\'elisation Math\'ematique et Biodiversit\'e" of VEOLIA-Ecole Polytechnique-MNHN-F.X., by the European Union (ERC, SINGER, 101054787), by the Fondation Mathématique Jacques Hadamard and by the ANR project NOLO (ANR- 20-CE40- 0015), funded by the French Ministry of Research.
+{\bf Acknowledgement.} The authors are very grateful to the anonymous referees for their very thorough reviews and their numerous relevant suggestions on the first version of this work.
+This work was partially funded by the Chair “Mod\'elisation Math\'ematique et Biodiversit\'e" of VEOLIA-Ecole Polytechnique-MNHN-F.X., by the European Union (ERC, SINGER, 101054787), by the Fondation Mathématique Jacques Hadamard and by the ANR project NOLO (ANR- 20-CE40- 0015), funded by the French Ministry of Research.
 Views and opinions expressed are however those of the author(s) only and do not necessarily reflect those of the European Union or the European Research Council.
 Neither the European Union nor the granting authority can be held responsible for them.